ugkid/ugkid.github.io/README.md

 ### Purpose
 The purpose of this website was to create a portfolio for my web development work.
 I wanted to apply a personal brand identity that represented myself.
 This website was designed and developed in a way that I could manage and reiterate for at least a few years.
 ### Features
-1. Page Layout
+The website features a single vertical page and a navigation button.
+It is divided into 4 sections: Home, About, Projects and Contact.

-..The website features a single vertical page and a navigation bar.
+I chose to use a single page so that all the content could be read sequentially from top to bottom.

-Its function is to toggle a menu or navigation bar between being collapsed behind the button or displayed on the screen.
-The icon which is associated with this widget, consisting of three horizontal bars, is also known as the collapsed menu icon.
+The function of the navigation button is to toggle a menu between being collapsed behind the button or displayed/overlayed on the screen.
+Its aim is to provide direct navigational access to the sections of the page.
 ### Sitemap
 ### Screenshots
 ### Target audience